im-tesla/AnySniff/README.md

 # AnySniff

-**AnySniff** is a C++20 program designed for educational and research purposes to identify the IP addresses of callers via AnyDesk.
+**AnySniff** is a C++20 program designed for educational and research purposes to identify the IP addresses of someone by them calling us or by calling them via AnyDesk.
 This tool logs information such as IP address, country, city, and ISP, allowing users to gain insights into caller details during AnyDesk sessions.

 ## Features

-- **Caller IP Sniffing:** Detects the IP address of incoming calls through AnyDesk.
+- **IP Sniffing:** Detects the victim IP address of by making call or receiving call from them through AnyDesk.
 - **Geolocation Information:** Logs country, city, and ISP details based on IP addresses.
 - **Efficient Logging:** Ensures that each IP is logged only once to avoid redundant data.